Canon 1000D vs M100

 |Canon M3« »||Y||stereo||mono||Y||-||mini||2.0||Y||Y||-||Canon M3|

 |Canon SX50« »||Y||stereo||mono||-||-||mini||2.0||-||-||-||Canon SX50|

 It is notable that the 1000D has a hotshoe, while the M100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1000D or the Canon M100 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 1000D:

 - Easier framing: Has an optical viewfinder for image composition and settings control.

 - Longer lasting: Can take more shots (500 versus 295) on a single battery charge.